PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 ```bash
 tex --version
 ```
-Lastly for the LaTeX compilation it is necessary that the path to this repository does not contain any spaces.
-This is a [known issue](https://github.com/James-Yu/LaTeX-Workshop/issues/2910) with the `latexmk` tool, which is used for compiling the LaTeX files.
+Lastly for the LaTeX compilation it is necessary that the path to this repository does not contain any spaces and/or hyphens.
+This is a [known issue](https://github.com/James-Yu/LaTeX-Workshop/issues/2910) with the `latexmk` tool, which is used for compiling the LaTeX files. **UPDATE**: This issue has been fixed as of 08/07/2025.
+However, it is still recommended to avoid 'bad' file paths, as they might cause the same issue anyway.

 ---

 ### Setup Script
-Firstly, the [HCMSFEM](https://github.com/PhilipSoliman/hcmsfem) repository is set up as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of this repository.
+Firstly, the [hcmsfem](https://github.com/PhilipSoliman/hcmsfem) repository is set up as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of this repository.
 If you have not done so already, run the following command after cloning:
 ```bash
 git submodule update --init
 ```
-This clones HCMSFEM repository at the specific commit on the [philip-soliman-am-master-thesis](https://github.com/PhilipSoliman/hcmsfem/tree/philip-soliman-am-master-thesis) branch from which this main repository benefits.
+This clones hcmsfem repository at the specific commit on the [philip-soliman-am-master-thesis](https://github.com/PhilipSoliman/hcmsfem/tree/philip-soliman-am-master-thesis) branch from which this main repository benefits.
 For more information on how to use git submodules, refer to the [Git Submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-Second, use the provided [setup_env.py](hcmsfem/setup_env.py) script.
-On Linux, you might need to give it rights by running the following command (in a bash shell):
+Second, run the provided [setup_env.py](hcmsfem/setup_env.py) script.
+On Linux, you might need to give it appropriate rights by running the following command (in a bash shell):
 ```bash
 chmod +x hcmsfem/setup_env.py
 ```